percona/pbm-docs/docs/reference/pbm-commands.md

 - last transition time - the timestamp when a backup changed its status
 - cluster information: the replica set name, the backup status on this replica set, whether it is used as a config server replica set, last write timestamp
 - replica set info: name, backup status, last write timestamp and last transition time, `mongod` security options, if encryption is configured.
+- for snapshot-based backups, provides the list of files being copied

 The command has the following syntax: